 Why Choose Minner Vines Moncus Injury Lawyers to Handle My Case?

-Minner Vines Moncus Injury Lawyers has been representing personal injury victims for decades, having won several multi-million-dollar cases and reclaimed in total over $2 billion for our clients in Kentucky and throughout the country.
-As a result, we’ve been ranked as one of the top firms in the nation:
+Our personal injury attorneys at Minner Vines Moncus have won several multi-million-dollar cases and reclaimed in total over $1 billion for our clients in Kentucky and throughout the country.

 Types Nursing Home Bed Sore Cases We Handle